NKorea launches 2 missiles toward sea after US-SKorea drills

 North Korea’s pursuit of an ability to fire missiles from a submarine would constitute an alarming development for its rivals because it’s harder to detect such launches in advance.
 North Korea was believed to have last tested a missile launch from a submarine in May.

-Ino said both missiles launched Sunday flew about 350 kilometers (217 miles) at a maximum attitude of 100 kilometers (60 miles) before they fell into the waters between the Korean Peninsula and Japan.
+The South Korean and Japanese militaries assessed that the missiles flew about 350 kilometers (217 miles) and reached maximum altitudes of 90 to 100 kilometers (56 to 60 miles) before falling into the waters between the Korean Peninsula and Japan.

 Japanese Prime Minister Fumio Kishida separately instructed officials to gather and analyze all information they could and expedite any updates about the tests to the public.
 His office said it also was seeking to ensure the safety of all aircraft and ships in waters around Japan while preparing for any contingencies.

-The launch, the North’s seventh round of weapons tests in two weeks, came hours after the United States and South Korea wrapped up a new round of two-day naval drills off the Korean Peninsula’s east coast.
+The launch, the North’s seventh round of weapons tests in two weeks, came hours after the United States and South Korea wrapped up two days of naval drills off the Korean Peninsula’s east coast.

 The drills involved the nuclear-powered aircraft carrier USS Ronald Reagan and its battle group, which returned to the area after North Korea fired a powerful missile over Japan last week to protest the carrier group’s previous training with South Korea.

 On Saturday, North Korea’s Defense Ministry warned that the Reagan’s redeployment was causing a “considerably huge negative splash” in regional security.
-The North’s Defense Ministry called its recent missile tests a “righteous reaction” to intimidating military drills between South Korea and the United States.
+The ministry called its recent missile tests a “righteous reaction” to intimidating military drills between South Korea and the United States.

 North Korea regards U.S.-South Korean military exercises as an invasion rehearsal and is especially sensitive if such drills involve U.S. strategic assets such as an aircraft carrier.
 North Korea has argued it was forced to pursue a nuclear weapons program to cope with U.S. nuclear threats.
 U.S. and South Korean officials have repeatedly said they have no intentions of attacking the North.

+North Korea has launched more than 40 ballistic and cruise missiles in over 20 different events this year, exploiting a division in the U.N.
+Security Council deepened over Russia’s war on Ukraine as a window to speed up arms development.

-North Korea’s latest launches added to its record-breaking pace of weapons tests this year.
-The recent weapons tests included a nuclear-capable missile that flew over Japan for the first time in five years.
+The record number of tests included last week’s launch of a nuclear-capable missile that flew over Japan for the first time in five years.
 It was estimated to have traveled about 4,500-4,600 kilometers (2,800-2,860 miles), a distance sufficient to reach the U.S. Pacific territory of Guam and beyond.

+South Korean officials say Pyongyang may up the ante soon by conducting an intercontinental ballistic missile or a nuclear test explosion, following a traditional pattern of manufacturing diplomatic crises with weapons tests and threats before offering negotiations aimed at extracting concessions.
+There are also concerns about provocations along the Koreas’ land and sea borders.

-Sunday's launches came on the eve of the 77th foundation anniversary of the North Korean ruling Workers’ Party.
+Sunday's launches came on the eve of the 77th anniversary of the foundation of the North Korean ruling Workers’ Party.

-Earlier this year, North Korea tested other nuclear-capable ballistic missiles that place the U.S. mainland and its allies South Korea and Japan within striking distance.
+Earlier this year, North Korea tested other nuclear-capable ballistic missiles that place the U.S. mainland, South Korea and Japan within striking distance.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.